Vonage/vonage-video-react-native-sdk/README.md

 * For Android, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
 See step 6 of the "Android Installation" section below.

-* For iOS, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the AppDelegate file for your app.
+* For iOS, register the `OTRNPublisherPackage` and `OTRNSubscriberPackage` packages in the AppDelegate file for your app.
 See step 4 of the "iOS Installation" section below.

 ## Prerequisites